hahnlab/MWPG2024/README.md

 There is a great line-up of talks planned.
 Please see [here](https://docs.google.com/document/d/1spLdFTdgq48Zm6xpuhjHO0J6CTotknghVwTgCdLhoLc/edit) for the current schedule.

-Since the first talk begins at 12:30, please hang your posters before then.
+Since the talks begin at 12:20, please hang your posters before then.
 The poster boards are 4'x4', so should fit any size poster.

 **If you're sick and can't make it, please let us know.
 No problem at all--we just need to know so we can try to rearrange the schedule.